-- Assessed with performance-based tasks and assignments, rather than written exams. - Clear progression onto Level 3 study for students who want to explore performing arts further. - Differentiated grading across both Level 1 and Level 2, with equivalency to the new GCSE grades.
+- Clear progression onto Level 3 study/A level or even an apprenticeship for students who want to explore performing arts further. - Differentiated grading across both Level 1 and Level 2, with equivalency to the new GCSE grades.

 How does the course work?